 School District Contact Person: Date:

-Phone:
+School District: Phone:

 Address:

-Social Security Number a and Name (first and last).
-Ex xample 111-22-3333, John Doe.
+Social Security Number and Name (first and last).
+Example 111-22-3333, John Doe.

-Additions SSN Na me SSN Deletions N Name
+Additions Dele etions SSN Name SSN Name

-5511 5551

-der the federal regulations.
-Make copies of t be made in writing.
-Telephone changes
+Please list all qualified drivers who must be tested under the federal regulations.
+Make copies of this form if you need additional space.
+Changes must be made in writing.
+Telephone changes cannot be accepted.

-lates cannot be data entered e prior quarter to be effective for the quarter for a new month if this form is received on
+Changes must be received the last business day of the prior quarter to be effective for the quarter.
+Random selection list updates cannot be data entered for a new month if this form is received on or after the first of the new quarter.

-Participants please mail to Clinical Reference L 8433 Quivira Road Deanna Griswold On Health Site Services
+Participants please mail to: Clinical Reference Laboratory 8433 Quivira Road Lenexa, Kansas 66215

-Lenexa, Kansas 662 .5 2080 Washburn Ave.
+Deanna Griswold On Health Site Services 2080 Washburn Ave.
+Masonville, Iowa 50654

-Approved January 1996

-Reviewed March 1999/April 2001/February 2003/May 2004/July 2008/May 2013/August 2015/January 2018/August 2020

-Revised May 2006
+Approved January 1996 Reviewed March 1999/April 2001/February 2003/May 2004/July 2008/May 2013/August 2015/January 2018/August 2020 Revised May 2006